Skip to content

 Make-Ahead and Storage

-Make-Ahead: You can make this sauce up to 2 days ahead of time.
+Make-Ahead: For freshness, you can make this sauce up to 2 days before.

 How to Store: Keep it covered in the refrigerator for up to 4 days.
-Do not freeze the sauce, as it will break when thawing it.
+Cover and freeze the bechamel for up to 3 months.
+Thaw it in the fridge for one day before reheating.

 Chef Billy Parisi